aesirxio/sso/README.md

 ```

 1. `CLIENT_ID` replace this with the provided `CLIENT_ID` from https://sso.aesirx.io/
-2. `CLIENT_SECRET` replace this with the provided `CLIENT_SECRET` from https://sso.aesirx.io/
-3. `aesirxAllowedLogins` are for which logins do you want to use and you have wallets set up
+2. `aesirxAllowedLogins` are for which logins do you want to use and you have wallets set up

 - `concordium` - Concordium wallet login
 - `metamask` - Metamask wallet login